 Visual rifraction_Francesco Pititto

-Performer_Tiziana Cappella, Grugher, Lorenzo Marchi, Carlotta Spaggiari, Sandra Soncini
+Performer_Tiziana Cappella, C.L.
+Grugher, Lorenzo Marchi, Carlotta Spaggiari, Sandra Soncini

 Music_Antonio Vivaldi